How To Apply

 - Use the same font throughout.

 - Use page numbers beginning on page 2 at the bottom right-hand corner of each page.

 - Comply with suggested lengths in the guidelines.

-- Put name and project name in footer
+- Include applicant name and project name in footer.

 - Label sample materials clearly with your name, the title of the project with which you are applying and the title of the material you are submitting.